-Increment Development Districts (TIDD) and Business Improvement District (BID) were deployed to provide economic incentives for local businesses, bars and restaurants to locate in the urban core areas.
 The following examples are master plans created for communities in and around New Mexico.
 Each community struggles with a different set of challenges; however, all communities aim to revitalize and activate their community's core.
-While not all these strategies are applicable, lessons can be drawn from their revitalization models and applied to the Los Alamos downtown area.
+While not all these strategies are applicable, lessons can be drawn from their revitalization models and applied to Downtown Los Alamos.